Cell Phone Use and Commercial Truck Drivers

 Helping Truck Accident Victims in Houston, TX

-Using a hand-held cell phone while driving is not only dangerous, it is actually against the law for commercial drivers.
-Though Texas does not have a statewide ban on cell phone use for regular drivers, and Houston does not currently implement a hand-held cell phone use law that applies to all drivers, commercial drivers who operate large trucks and buses are prohibited from all hand-held cell phone use under federal trucking regulations.
+Using a hand-held cell phone while driving is not only dangerous, it is actually against the law.
+Commercial drivers who operate large trucks and buses are prohibited from all hand-held cell phone use under federal trucking regulations.
 Truck drivers are held to higher standards and stricter regulations when it comes to operating their vehicles because of their sheer size and weight and the potential hazard they pose to everyone on the road.

 Were you injured in a collision with an 18-wheeler, big rig, tanker truck or other large commercial vehicle?
 If you believe that cell phone use or a similar type of driver negligence was involved, a Houston truck accident attorney at our firm may be able to help you in your pursuit of justice and fair compensation for your injuries.